x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 - [ ]  Run the code (via F5 or right-click and Run Java)
 - [ ]  On **this** page, click on the link at the calculator status link.
 Can you see what the error is?
 - [ ]  Back on GitPod, look at the add function.
 Change 'return a + 5' to 'return a + b'.
-- [ ]  Copy the code below (the one that saves your work) and run it in the console of GitPod (Stuck?
-Go to the information page.)
+- [ ]  Copy the 'Save your work code' and run it in the console of GitPod (Look at the info page for help)
 - [ ]  Reload this page.
 Any differences?

 ## Main Tasks: <br>